Hunnser86/android-crime-reporting-app/README.md

 ## Known Bugs
 ---

-The only bug that I came accross during development was that the category dropdown on the add report page was unable to be styled correctly, leaving it more narrow than the other inputs.
+The only bug that I came across during development was that the category dropdown on the add report page was unable to be styled correctly, leaving it more narrow than the other inputs.
 However, it still functions correctly and does not look out of place.

 ---